-It’s been 2 whole months since we have come back to Canada and the transition has been slow in some ways and very fast in other ways.
+It’s been 2 whole months since we have come back to Canada from living in Trinidad for the last 6 years and the transition has been slow in some ways and very fast in other ways.
 I started working at a dental office a few days after we landed and blog life has continued pretty seamlessly as I worked my butt off trying to get extra content prepped for guys before I left Trinidad knowing that there would be a transitional period over here with zero props and backgrounds (utensils and anything for that matter).
 Am I settled?
 Not really - or fully but slowly getting there.
 I’m pretty adaptable so things have been interesting at times - and I have had to find the humour in things especially when shooting.

-Ok why the long explanation - well the transition back to these cupcakes is this: since I’m back in Canada I have a little better access to certain ingredients and flours (like GF ones) that I would refuse to buy in Trinidad cause there was no way I was going to pay that much for them - to experiment with them especially because I’m not celiac and don’t have a gluten intolerance.
-But I realise many have gluten sensitivities and I always wanted to experiment with them.
-Here they are so affordable and messing up a recipe and having to test one multiple times isn’t as hard on the pocket book if you know what I mean.
+Ok why the long explanation - well the transition back to these cupcakes is this: since I’m back in Canada I have a little more access to certain ingredients and flours (like GF ones) to experiment with.
 So I started by experimenting with all purpose gluten free flours and found one that didn’t require the addition of xanthum gum or anything else - it’s 100 percent 1:1 all purpose Gluten free flour.
 It was simple to use and the result was delicious!
 People couldn’t tell the difference unless they knew one was GF between the two when I made both GF and non GF.
 I was very happy using the flour and was so pleased it was so transitional.
 I have yet to experiment with blending GF flours but baby steps right?

 That being said, these cupcakes can be made with regular all purpose flour or your choice of GF all purpose flour that is 1:1 unless you are a master GF baker and know your ratios of blending xanthum and other ingredients.
 They turn predictably perfect every time and they are always a hit for a party, bbq (where I tested them on two occasions among two groups of friends) or any excuse you want for making cupcakes.
 They whip up pretty quickly and are quite easy to make.